magentabusiness/magentabusiness.github.io/docs/iot-gateway/config/ocpp.md

 #### Attribute updates subsection

 This configuration section is optional.
-ThingsBoard allows the provisioning of device attributes and fetches some of them from the device application.
+IoT Hub allows the provisioning of device attributes and fetches some of them from the device application.
 You can treat this as a remote configuration for devices, enabling them to request shared attributes from ThingsBoard.
 See [user guide](/docs/reference/mqtt-api/#attributes-api) for more details.